Dhiv08/YOLO-Real-Time-Object-Detection-Webcam-/README.md

 1) **CLI (OpenCV window)** — easiest for local use
 2) **Streamlit Web App** — run in the browser with `streamlit-webrtc`

-It uses [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) and works on CPU or GPU (CUDA).

 ---